Category Archives: In the News

 The 365th Infantry reached Brest, France, on June 19, 1918.
 They immediately began an eight week period of intensive training in offensive and defensive tactics.
 In August, they took up positions in the St. Dié sector, where they received their first contact with the enemy.

-A journal written by their captain, Raymond Earl Hill, brings the countryside and experiences alive.
+A journal written by a captain in their division, Raymond Earl Hill, brings the countryside and experiences alive.
 One entry in August describes Captain Hill’s first experience of shellfire, giving a glimpse into what Pfc Gordon and Pvt Stanley were experiencing.

 “I had my first experience of shell fire.
 It is an experience that one cannot well describe.
 You hear the boom of the distant gun then the rushing whine and screeching of the shell as it passes, then you wait for the terrific explosion wondering how far beyond you it will strike.
 It sure causes a weakness in the knees and a funny feeling up your back.
 The man that says he was not scared at those first shells he heard is either a damn fool or a liar.”